2025 Term 2 Week 10

 All funds raised will go towards new resources for our school.
 There are only a couple of weeks left—don’t miss out!
 Grab your tickets early and help support this great cause.

-Canteen Roster Term 2
+Canteen Roster Term 2 and Term 3

 Wednesday, 2 July | |